 Another study we’ll look at analyzed curcumin’s effects on blood thinning both in vitro and ex vivo, meaning, outside of the body.
 Again, the results showed a possible inhibition effect of collagen-induced platelet aggregation.

-Final Thoughts on Turmeric as a Blood Thinner
+Final Thoughts on Turmeric for Blood Thinning

 Therefore, turmeric may be able to regulate hemostasis (the stopping of blood flow), thrombosis, and coagulation.
 We need more human studies to confirm whether or not turmeric is reliable in critical scenarios.
 Currently, that evidence is unavailable.